hed-standard/hed-examples/docs/source/HedMatlabTools.md

 (eeglab-integration-anchor)=
 ## EEGLAB plug-in integration
-EEGLAB is the most widely used EEG software environment for analysis of human electrophsyiological (and related) data.
+EEGLAB is the most widely used EEG software environment for analysis of human electrophysiological (and related) data.
 EEGLAB combines graphical and command-line user interfaces, making it friendly for both beginners who may who prefer a visual, and automated way of analyzing data as well as experts,